spieswl/spieswl.github.io/_projects/2017-12-13-robotic-arm-control-system.md

 ---
 layout:             project
-title:              "Mobile Robotic Arm Controller used with VREP"
+title:              "Driving a Kuka YouBot in VREP with Python"
 date:               "2017-12-13"

-description:        "I wrote a controller to take a specific robotic arm, use its initial conditions, and follow a pre-defined trajectory through space."
+description:        "I wrote a controller in Python to take a specific robotic arm, use its initial conditions, and follow a pre-defined trajectory through space."
 keywords:           software, simulation, python, robotics, mobile robots, controls, controller, trajectory follower, youbot
 tags:               [Python, Kinematics, Simulation, Robotics, Controls]